bforbenny/Minerva/README.md

 When you have written your `.rtf` files reload Minerva either by using the admin panel or by killing the process and reopening it.

-## Starting Minerva on Windows startup

-Standing in the directory that Minerva lays in:

-1. rightclick the .exe (or .ahk, if you would rather use that) file
-2. `Create shortcut` and cut it
-3. press `win + r` and write `shell:startup`
-4. Paste the shortcut from before
-5. Reboot to confirm

 ## Launch Additional scripts on Minerva startup

 Any additional scripts, programs and other expecutable files in `./IncludeOtherScripts` will be launched when Minerva opens.